 JD Edwards' original pricing model predates Oracle's acquisition and was built around simplicity and broad access.
-Organisations purchased suite-based licences covering entire functional areas — a Finance suite included GL, AP, AR, Fixed Assets, and Cash Management under a single entitlement.
-Users were classified into tiered categories (Named, Moderate, Inquiry, Concurrent) with different access levels and price points.
-This approach favoured large upfront investments with relatively simple compliance tracking, but it routinely created shelfware — modules paid for but never deployed.
+Organisations purchased suite-based licences covering entire functional areas.
+A Finance suite included GL, AP, AR, Fixed Assets, and Cash Management under a single entitlement.
+Users were classified into tiered categories with different access levels and price points.
+This approach favoured large upfront investments with relatively simple compliance tracking.
+But it routinely created shelfware.
+Modules paid for but never deployed.

 | Legacy User Type | Access Scope | Counting Method | Relative Cost | Compliance Consideration |